MuhammadAun-gif/Sequence-Detector/README.md

 - **tb_FSM.sv**: Testbench for the FSM, used to validate the design.
 - **README.md**: Project documentation (this file).

+## Tools Used:
+- Quartus Prime Lite: For design and simulation.
+- ModelSim/Questa: For testbench simulation and verification.
+- SystemVerilog: Hardware description language for FSM implementation.

 ## Getting Started

 ### Prerequisites